-We have four areas of donations, and support projects wich aim towards:
+We have four areas of donations, and support projects which aim towards:

-– Create joyful meeting places and active local communities
+– Create inclusive meeting places and active local communities.

-– Increased belonging for children and young people
+– Increase belonging for vulnerable children and young people.

-– Encourage craft traditions and more knowledge of history
+– Encourage craft traditions and knowledge of history for new generations.

 Nature and Outdoor life